francktchafa/CNN-Face-Recognition/README.md

 **Face Recognition with Binary Classification**

 This approach uses InceptionResNetV2 as the base model, coupled with additional layers for binary classification.
 The model generates image embeddings that minimize binary cross-entropy loss.
 Post-training, verification functions determine if a person in the camera image matches an identity in the database.
-This method is suitable for basic face-recognition tasks.# CNN-Face-Recognition
+This method is suitable for basic face-recognition tasks.